Chris Rock: Comedic style and views

 At the London Live Earth concert on July 7, 2007, which was broadcast live on the BBC, before introducing the Red Hot Chili Peppers, Rock called the crowd "motherfuckers" and said "shit", and after a brief pause said he was joking.
 Due to the broadcast being at 5:45 p.m., Rock was immediately cut off, and the BBC made several apologies for his use of the word "motherfucker".

-Chris Rock has been an avid fan of the New York Mets baseball team since childhood.
+Rock has been an avid fan of the New York Mets baseball team since childhood.
 He complained that his team "had no money" during a 2011 interview with David Letterman.

 During a 2008 rant on his Kill the Messenger tour, Rock labeled George W. Bush as "the worst president ever".

 Rock has campaigned against the racial profiling of African-Americans, and often speaks of the everyday racism he experiences “despite being famous”.
 In a 2013 episode of Comedians in Cars Getting Coffee with Jerry Seinfeld, Rock and Seinfeld are pulled over by the police for speeding while Seinfeld was driving.
 In the episode Rock admits to Seinfeld that "If you weren't here, I'd be scared.
 Yeah, I'm famous – still black."
 In 2015, Rock was pulled over three times in the first three months of the year.
 Each time Rock posted a selfie of the incident, without further comment as to the reason for the stops or whether he was issued a citation.